If you would like to discuss the referral process further, please ring:

-A self-referral request will require a professional to complete a referral form (i.e.: GP, hospital, Nurse Specialist, District Nurse, Social Worker, etc.) but can help to expedite the process in some situations.
+A self-referral request will require a professional to complete a referral form (i.e GP, hospital, Nurse Specialist, District Nurse, Social Worker, etc) but Dorothy House can help to expedite the process in some situations.

-GP or healthcare professional referral - by phone or email
+GP or healthcare professional referral - by email or phone

 Any professional involved in the care of a patient or carer can refer to our services.